-2. The views and beaches are absolutely breath taking.
-We decided to stay in a villa high in the hills of small village called Kalami, which gave us amazing views right across to neighbouring Albania.
+2. The views and beaches are absolutely breathtaking.
+We decided to stay in a villa high in the hills of a small village called Kalami, which gave us amazing views right across to neighbouring Albania.
 Corfu is filled with little towns like Kalami, which all have their own secluded beaches, each with its own set of fantastic local restaurants and entertainment.

-3. The weather is really great over the summer months – we had beautiful days of 32°C, with clear blue skies (ensure you bring sun screen.)
+3. The weather is really great over the summer months – we had beautiful days of 32°C, with clear blue skies (ensure you bring sun cream.)